conda/conda/docs/source/using/envs.rst

 With conda, you can create, export, list, remove, and update environments that have different versions of Python and/or packages installed in them.
 Switching or moving between environments is called  activating the environment.
 You can even share an environment file with a coworker.

-Anytime you wish to see the full documentation for any command, type the command followed by  --help.
+Anytime you wish to see the full documentation for any command, type the command followed by  ``--help``.
 For example, to learn about the conda environment command:

 .. code::